 I have never seen a bad-looking neck-through-body guitar in my life.
 In fact, I think they all look amazing.

-There’s something about the consistent appearance that these guitars have that makes them pleasing to look at.
+There’s something about these guitars’ consistent appearance that makes them pleasing to look at!

-Sure, those who are watching you play won’t be able to see the backside of the guitar, but you will every time you pick up the guitar and start jamming.
+Sure, those watching you play won’t be able to see the backside of the guitar, but you will every time you pick up the guitar and start jamming.

 Nonetheless, I don’t find bolt-on guitars are ugly by any means; I don’t mind them at all, but if you compare the two, I think the neck-through guitars always look better to me because of the seamless paint color or matching wood finish that you’ll find on most of them.
 You can also get the same benefit with set-neck guitars as well.

-Check out this Jackson Soloist, and tell me that it doesn’t look awesome!
+Check out this Jackson Soloist, and tell me it doesn’t look awesome!